 Support: Articles, email, live chat

 There have been a couple of minor developments from Bitdefender since our last review.
-First off, we've got a couple of new server locations, in the form of Belgium and Poland.
-Always good to see.
+First off, we've got a host of new server locations, jumping up to 48 countries covered in total, as opposed to 30 previously.

 The mobile apps have also been improved, and will now auto-connect of Wi-Fi if you choose so, and your VPN IP is now displayed in-app.